Nephrologist Spotlight on Luis Alvarez, MD, PhD: Catalyzing System Change in ESRD Care

 Alvarez offers some outside-the-box thinking about what transitional care units are today—where dialysis patients are empowered to do their own treatment, with healthcare provider assistance in a hospital or in-center setting—and what they could be.
 “I think people look at transitional care within the framework of the current expensive bricks-and-mortar investment in the U.S. And so, we have been focused on fitting transitional care into an existing in-center dialysis unit, and how do we create a hybrid model.
 But that’s really just because we’re trying to utilize the space that we have.
 There’s no fundamental reason that that experience has to take place within the walls of a traditional hemodialysis unit,” he says.

 Alvarez envisions a future where a growing population of dialysis patients can have greater social support and receive the type of transitional care that they really need, in meeting them where they are, and at the same time eliminating the infrastructure hurdle.
 “There’s lots of places, whether it’s the hotel down the street, a strip mall, a social club, or a parks and rec center.
-Importantly, Tablo’s decoupling of water treatment from the actual dialysis performance, is really key to reinventing and re-imagining that model of care delivery.”
+Importantly, the decoupling of water treatment from the actual dialysis performance in Tablo, is really key to reinventing and re-imagining that model of care delivery.”

-Alvarez has an archive of clinical papers pointing to other ways in which Tablo’s capabilities support ESRD system change, briefly mentioned below.
+Alvarez has an archive of clinical papers pointing to other ways in which the capabilities of Tablo support ESRD system change, briefly mentioned below.

 “He Who Saves One Life, Saves the World Entire”